amirhoseinZare/wallet/README.md

 The project includes 100% test coverage to ensure that all features and functionalities are thoroughly tested and reliable.

+## API Documentation Based on Swagger

+We have fully integrated Swagger documentation with complete examples and details for every endpoint, ensuring an amazing developer experience.

 ## Prerequisites

 - Docker